aws-samples/aws-hpc-tutorials/content/04-serverless/09-api-interact/09-api-interact3.md

 You began interacting with the API to list jobs and partitions.
 Let's take this exercise a bit further and submit a job by running the High Performance Conjugate Gradient (HPCG) Benchmark.
 Again without logging into the cluster head node.
 The job runscript that you will provide to `sbatch` is already stored on an S3 bucket.
 You can download it if you like to view its contents.

-1. Run the following command to submit, compile and run HPCCG.
+1. Run the following command to submit, compile and run HPCG.

      ```bash
      curl -s POST "${INVOKE_URL}/slurm?instanceid=${HEAD_NODE_ID}&function=submit_job&jobscript_location=aws-hpc-workshops/run-hpcg.sh" -H 'submitopts: --job-name=HPCG --partition=ondemand'